fkie-cad/pcapFS/README.md

 - support for multi/split PCAP and PCAPNG files
 - almost arbitrary sortable virtual directory hierarchy
 - on the fly decoding and decrypting
+- reconstruction of the server-side directory hierarchy for protocols like FTP and SMB2 including different file versions (see [below](#reconstruction-of-the-server-side-directory-hierarchy-for-ftp-and-smb2))

 Instead of extracting the payload (i.e. copying the data to disk), pcapFS provides direct access into the PCAP/PCAPNG files.
 To speed the access up, an index is created when a PCAP is mounted for the first time.
 This takes almost the same time